a22886/wlxt/README.md

 ## wlxt

 A shell script for linux to mimic part of the behaviour of learn.tsinghua.edu.cn.
-You need to download nodejs for encrypting your password.
+You need to have `nodejs` for encrypting your password, and `python3` for unescaping html characters.
 Make sure the command `jq` is available.
 ```bash
     sudo apt install nodejs jq
 ```